 Have you ever heard of momnesia?
 How about pregnancy brain?
 I certainly remember being forgetful or feeling like I was in a bit of a fog during my pregnancy, especially in the 3rd trimester.
 Many women raise their hands when polled about experiencing pregnancy brain.
-PAM Founder Anna Getty, currently pregnant with her 3rd, recently described to me, “It feels like my brain has migrated south to my uterus, never to return!”
+A dear friend, currently pregnant with her 3rd, recently described to me, “It feels like my brain has migrated south to my uterus, never to return!”

 An article posted on WebMD sites a study from The Australian National University which states that although a woman’s brain does not change during pregnancy, there is some evidence in research that shows deficits in memory do occur.
 Truth be told, it may have more to do with stress and sleep loss, or even the surges in hormones…all of which can impact memory or how brain circuits function.

 Mayo Clinic states, “there isn’t enough evidence to support the existence of baby brain.”
 Further stating that all the research to date is conflicting.
 Well, that may be, but talk to a pregnant woman or new mom or mom with babies and toddlers, we will tell you in one word: YES!